QLAC: Qualified Longevity Annuity Contract

 QLAC Background: Why do they Exist?

 There’s a lot more to retirement than simply quitting your job.
-You already know that or you wouldn’t know who I am and you wouldn’t be reading this article.
+You already know that or you wouldn’t be reading this article.
 You need a well-crafted plan for how to spend your savings.
 Taxes, investments, and life expectancy all play a key part in how you withdraw from your accounts.

 Deferred Income Annuity

 With a deferred income annuity you use a portion of your savings to purchase a guaranteed stream of payments that begins in the future.
-In other words, you give up a lump sum today in exchange for knowing that you’ll receive “X” number of dollars per year starting in the future.
+In other words, you give up a lump sum today in exchange for knowing that you’ll receive “X” number of dollars per year starting at a predetermined point in the future.

 Think of it as putting a backstop on your retirement savings.
-Even if the market tanks and you run out of other savings you still have your guaranteed stream of payments.
+Even if the market tanks, your spending spikes, and you run out of other savings you still have your guaranteed stream of payments.

 Because you defer the receipt of payments until later, often many years (decades) later, a deferred income annuity will cost much less than an immediate annuity.